apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**What to know about COVID, RSV and flu vaccines this winter**
+**Cigna pulls out of blockbuster deal to create insurance giant with Humana**

-You can read more about it [here](https://www.pbs.org/newshour/show/your-questions-answered-about-staying-safe-from-covid-rsv-and-flu-this-winter).
+You can read more about it [here](https://www.ft.com/content/f60d5334-bb0d-4104-b541-72798192cbe8).

 ## Requirements
 - Python 3.8